jeff4/bionotes/_comp/comp-notes.md

 * to search for the pattern of a filename in the current directory, use the `-f` flag for `ls` per [this documentation](https://www.ibm.com/docs/de/power6?topic=commands-ls-command) which suppresses the `-l` and other flags.
 So this is a good way of going `ls -f | grep uffizi`.
 Note that no wildcard `*` is needed when using this construct.

 ## 4/10/2025
-* Restored from Dropbox backup
+* Restored from Dropbox backup b/c of accidental cut and paste problem with `/astro`
-* more